jrheiner/shift-scheduling/docs/index.rst

    :maxdepth: 2
    :caption: Table of Contents

-shift-scheduling is a Python package for calculating the fuzzy chromatic number and coloring of a graph with fuzzy edges.
+shift-scheduling is a Python package for creating shift schedules using graph coloring.
-It will create a coloring with a minimal amount of incompatible edges using a genetic algorithm.

 See repository https://github.com/jrheiner/shift-scheduling